madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 If we replace the exact derivatives and/or anti-derivatives with their numerical approximations, the equation will no longer hold true.
-We can therefore work with the sum of squared differences:
+We can therefore work with the sum of the squares of the residuals:

     .. math::